#CelebrateingtheRainbow at the workplace – share your stories of Pride!

-The author believes the men’s rights movement would be complementary to the women’s rights movement as it would dispel notions of toxic masculinity and bring forth the ‘swept under the carpet’ topics of male rapes and abuse.
+Ghosh believes the men’s rights movement (MRM) would be complementary to the women’s rights movement as it would dispel notions of toxic masculinity and bring forth the ‘swept under the carpet’ topics of male rapes and abuse.
 The author cites the documentary, “Pakistan’s hidden shame,” which is about the rape and prostitution of orphaned and homeless boys.

-Though she embarked on her research on MRMs with openness and excitement, it was a disappointing experience to learn these groups are elitist, with no vision to bring constructive societal changes, and all of them had one enemy.
+However, though she embarked on her research on MRMs with openness and excitement, it was disappointing to learn these groups are elitist, with no vision to bring constructive societal changes, and all of them had one enemy.
 No prizes for guessing the answer.
-But more than the misogyny, the intentional fake news and misinformation horrified Ghosh.
-For example, the laws on divorce and alimony.
+But more than the misogyny, the intentional fake news and misinformation, such as around the laws on divorce and alimony, horrified Ghosh,

 Yet, the author continued with her research objectively to conclude that while male abuse happens and there are fake charges against men by women; it is still no comparison to the scale of sexual abuse and violence women face in the current times.

-There are several other sub-topics that Tanushree Ghosh discusses in the book, such as workplace harassment or how women are caught in a catch-22 situation in the current legal systems, as most evidence is naturally circumstantial or non- existent.
+Tanushree Ghosh discusses in workplace harassment and how women are caught in a catch-22 situation in the current legal systems, as most evidence is naturally circumstantial or non-existential.